One-loop beta-functions of quartic enhanced tensor field theories: Acknowledgements

 \section{Acknowledgements}

+We thank anonymous referees for their reading and remarks that has led to corrections and radical improvement of our original work.
 We would like to thank Dario Benedetti, Sylvain Carrozza, Riccardo Martini, and Fabien Vignes-Tourneret for the insightful discussions.
-The authors would also like to thank the thematic program "Quantum Gravity, Random Geometry, and Holography" 9 January - 17 February 2023 at Institut Henri Poincar\'e, Paris, France for the platform for discussions and the collaboration and letting us progress further on this project.
+The authors would also like to thank the thematic program ``Quantum Gravity, Random Geometry, and Holography'' 9 January - 17 February 2023 at Institut Henri Poincar\'e, Paris, France for the platform for discussions and the collaboration and letting us progress further on this project.
 The authors acknowledge support of the Institut Henri Poincar\'e (UAR 839 CNRS-Sorbonne Universit\'e) and LabEx CARMIN (ANR-10-LABX-59-01).